Hardwicke Rawnsley: Early years

-Parish church at Shiplake.
+Parish church at Shiplake in Oxfordshire.
 Rawnsley was born in the rectory.

 Hardwicke Rawnsley – known to his family and intimates as "Hardie" – was born at the rectory, Shiplake, Oxfordshire on 29 September 1851.
 He was the second son and fourth of the ten children of the Rev Robert Drummond Burrell Rawnsley (1817–1882) and his wife, Catherine Ann, née Franklin (1818–1892).
 (Note: Of Hardwicke Rawnsley's five brothers, Willingham (1845–1927) became well known as an author and schoolmaster; Alfred Edward (1852–1922) became an officer in the Royal Navy; Walter Hugh (1856–1936) became an army officer and later High Sheriff of Lincolnshire; Arthur Eden (1859–1880) died young; and John Franklin (1862–1924) became Squire of Candlesby in Lincolnshire.)
 In 1862 Drummond Rawnsley accepted the post of vicar of Halton Holegate in the fen district of Lincolnshire.
 According to Hardwicke Rawnsley's biographer Vivian Griffiths, "Observing the wildlife of the Fens, the construction of the Holbeach-to-Spilsby railway and watching the navvies building embankments were to be formative influences".

 Later in 1862, aged eleven, Rawnsley enrolled at Uppingham School, where his godfather, Edward Thring, was headmaster.
 (Note: Five of Drummond Rawnsley's six sons were sent to Uppingham.
 Two of them – Hardwicke and Willingham – wrote memoirs of Thring after his death in 1887.)
 Thring became a major influence on him: Rawnsley excelled at athletics and gymnastics, but Thring encouraged his aesthetic side, particularly his budding gifts as a poet.
 The historian George Bott writes: